The best garden rake 2021: maintain your plot with these essentials

 Reasons to avoid

-This modular rake makes clearing leaves all round your garden a quicker task with its three-in-one design.
+This clever modular rake makes leaf clearing in a large garden quicker and easier thanks to its three-in-one design.

 2. Draper 34875 Leaf Rake